noahlange/gecs/README.md

 ### Persistence

 After a query has been constructed for the first time, it's cached.
-Any query built with the same "signature"

- will return the same query—so.the additional overhead you're introducing by creating a new query each tick isn't enormous.
+Any query built with the same "signature" will return the same query instance—so the additional overhead you're introducing by creating a new query each tick isn't enormous.
 But by assigning the query to a property on the system or plugin instance, you can access and execute a query without being forced to rebuild it.

 ## Saving & Loading